vstelmakh/url-highlight/docs/highlighter-custom.md

 ## Implementing `HighlighterInterface`

-If you need completely custom behaviour or need to highlight urls using not HTML syntax - implementing `HighlighterInterface` could be the option for you.
+If you need completely custom behaviour or need to highlight urls using not HTML syntax - implementing `HighlighterInterface` could be the option in this case.
 This way is more complicated, but gives you ability to create completely custom behaviour.

 > 💡 **Tip**: If you need custom highligter aware of HTML syntax, you could extend [HtmlHighlighter](../src/Highlighter/HtmlHighlighter.php),